Jgib-5432/Property-Tax-App/Notes.md

   - Instructions/ User tutorial?

-  - Convert homepage into story blocks
+  - Add story blocks onto homepage

   - structure edits

     - convert graph descriptions into tooltext (pop-up on hover)
     - entity profile covert to 4-up graphs (spotlight one on click?
 With the other three along the bottom?)
     - add individual liability graph into entity profile page

-  - Text edits

-    - Change 'Counterfactual' to 'Simulation'

   - Draft Deployment